chrisgoringe/cg-simple-gate/README.md

 ![image](docs/simplegate.png)

-The gate has three settings, and an optional sleep (intended for when the upstream workflow is very quick, to prevent you spamming the backend with restarts)
+The gate has three settings, and an optional sleep.

 - `closed` sleep for x seconds, then cancel the workflow
 - `open` sleep for x seconds, then pass the image through, and set the gate to `closed`
 - `held open` sleep for x seconds, then pass the image through, and remain `held open`

+The `sleep` has two purposes.
+It can prevent you from spamming the backend with restarts when the upstream workflow is very quick.
+It can also be used to allow you to choose to pass an image through (or block it) when you see it.
+If you change the gate setting during the pause, the node will use the new setting.
+So, for instance, if you set the sleep to 5, then when the image preview appears you have 5 seconds in which you can decide to open or to close the gate.

 ## That's it